IHRA definition of antisemitism: Legal

 In March 2017, human rights lawyer Hugh Tomlinson QC, who had been asked to give an opinion on the definition by Free Speech on Israel, Independent Jewish Voices, Jews for Justice for Palestinians and the Palestine Solidarity Campaign, criticised the IHRA definition as "unclear and confusing", saying it did not have "the clarity which would be required" from a legal definition of antisemitism.
 He addressed concerns that the definition conflates antisemitism with criticism of Israel and could be misused to curtail campaigning on behalf of Palestinians.
 He stated:

 Properly understood in its own terms the IHRA Definition does not mean that activities such as describing Israel as a state enacting a policy of apartheid, as practising settler colonialism or calling for policies of boycott divestment or sanctions against Israel can properly be characterized as antisemitic.
 A public authority which sought to apply the IHRA Definition to prohibit or sanction such activities would be acting unlawfully.

 He presented his legal opinion on the new working definition at the House of Lords.

-In May 2017, former Court of Appeal judge Stephen Sedley wrote an opinion piece in the London Review of Books arguing: "Shorn of philosophical and political refinements, anti-Semitism is hostility towards Jews as Jews.
+In May 2017, former Court of Appeal judge Stephen Sedley wrote an opinion piece in the London Review of Books arguing: "Shorn of philosophical and political refinements, antisemitism is hostility towards Jews as Jews.
 Where it manifests itself in discriminatory acts or inflammatory speech it is generally illegal, lying beyond the bounds of freedom of speech and of action.
 By contrast, criticism (and equally defence) of Israel or of Zionism is not only generally lawful: it is affirmatively protected by law.
-Endeavours to conflate the two by characterising everything other than anodyne criticism of Israel as anti-Semitic are not new.
-What is new is the adoption by the UK government (and the Labour Party) of a definition of anti-Semitism which endorses the conflation."
-In July 2018, Sedley wrote a letter to The Guardian saying: "Sir William Macpherson did not advise that everything perceived as racist was ipso facto racist.
-He advised that reported incidents that were perceived by the victim as racist should be recorded and investigated as such.
-His purpose was to reverse the dismissive culture that characterised the reporting and policing of racial incidents.
-To derive from this fallacy a proposition that anything perceived by one or more Jewish people as antisemitic is legally an act of racism is not only absurd: it overlooks another aspect of legality, the right of free expression contained in article 10 of the European convention on human rights and now embodied in our law by the Human Rights Act.
-It is a right that may be qualified by proportionate legal restrictions necessary for protecting the rights of others: hence the legal bar on hate speech."
-Regarding the examples he said: "They point to the underlying purpose of the text: to neutralise serious criticism of Israel by stigmatising it as a form of antisemitism."
+Endeavours to conflate the two by characterising everything other than anodyne criticism of Israel as antisemitic are not new.
+What is new is the adoption by the UK government (and the Labour Party) of a definition of antisemitism which endorses the conflation."
+In July 2018, Sedley wrote a letter to The Guardian sayingthe examples "point to the underlying purpose of the text: to neutralise serious criticism of Israel by stigmatising it as a form of antisemitism."